splynx/docs/files/en/customer_management/search/search.md

 ## Search inside a table

-We can search a particular data inside any table in Splynx.
+We can search for particular data inside any table in Splynx.
 Use the search tab of every table and get the complete view as a result.

 ![View search](view_search.png)